shivamsde/Predictive-Property-Pricing-and-Recommendations/README.md

 - Trained on engineered dataset with historical price and feature inputs.
 - Reduced MAE from **₹94L** to **₹25L** using Random Forest.
+- Started with SVR as the baseline (₹62L MAE), outperforming models like Lasso, Linear Regression, Decision Tree, AdaBoost, and XGBoost.
-- Supports informed pricing for platforms and users.
+- Supports informed pricing decisions for users.

 ---